 Development applications are usually determined by Council staff, under delegation from the elected Council.
 Where submissions are considered to raise issues of planning merit that cannot be addressed by conditions of consent, the application may be reported to the elected Council.
-The terms of any objection will be summarised in the report.
+The grounds for objection will be summarised in the report.